msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     WHERE R.ReviewID IS NULL;

 <ul>
-  <li><b>Challenges</b><br> Understanding multiple joins and their relationships and Aggregating data across multiple tables</li>
+  <li><b>Challenges</b><br> Understanding the use of LEFT JOIN and filtering on NULL values</li>
-  <li><b>Solution</b><br>  The concept of joining multiple tables using different join types.
-In this query, two inner joins are used to connect the Product, OrderItem, and Orders tables based on their respective IDs.
-To aggregate data from multiple tables using aggregate functions and GROUP BY.
-The query calculates total revenue by multiplying quantity and price from different tables and then groups the results by product category to provide a summarized overview. </li>
+  <li><b>Solution</b><br>  Recognize that LEFT JOIN retains all rows from the left table (Customer) and matches corresponding rows from the right table (Review).
+Filtering on NULL values in the right table identifies customers who have no matching reviews.
+This query aims to identify customers who have not written any reviews.
+It utilizes a LEFT JOIN to combine the Customer and Review tables and then filters the results based on NULL values in the Review table. </li>
 </ul>

 <h3>Q9.
 Find products with quantities below the average quantity in stock </h3>
 <img align = "right" width = "250" height = "300" src = "https://github.com/msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/assets/148572780/c081ef9c-c0ba-49c7-a617-5c29811e371d">